feathersjs/docs/api/hooks-common.md

 The [depopulate](#depopulate) hook uses these fields to remove all joined and computed values.
 This allows you to then `service.patch()` the item in the hook.

+#### Joining without using related fields

+Populate can join child records to a parent record using the related columns `parentField` and `childField`.
+However populate's `query` and `select` options may be used to related the records without needing to use the related columns.
+This is a more flexible, non-SQL-like way of relating records.
+It easily supports dynamic, run-time schemas since the `select` option may be a function.

 #### Populate examples